Renewable energy industry: Challenges in the Renewable Energy Industry

+Though the share of electricity generation from renewables has increased since 2010, there is substantial variance among major world regions.

 While renewable energy sources such as solar, wind, and hydropower are crucial for reducing carbon emissions and building a sustainable energy development, their adoption is affect by factors such as high capital costs, infrastructural inadequacies, and market inefficiencies.
 Additionally, the transition to renewable energy has raised concerns regarding equitable access, particularly for underrepresent communities that lack the financial and infrastructural resources to benefit from cleaner energy sources.

 Renewable energy has gained much attention over the past two decades due to technological developments, government support measures, and the need to fight the growing threat of climate change.
 Renewable energy sources include solar, wind, hydro, geothermal and biomass energy sources.
-These sources are an efficient substitute for fossil energy and a significant weapon in the fight against the world’s energy issues.
+These sources are an efficient substitute for fossil energy and a significant weapon in the fight against the world's energy issues.
 Renewable energy sources hold a significant market share on the total power capacity indicating the high acceptance rate of the technology around the world.

 The most important potential driver for renewable energy adoption is the need to address the issue of climate change.
 It helps reduce carbon emissions, mitigate climate change, and enhance environmental sustainability, which makes them crucial in serving the battle against climate change.
-Governments across the globe are setting ambitious policies regarding renewable energy targets, like the European Union’s target of 42.5% of energy from renewable sources by 2030.
+Governments across the globe are setting ambitious policies regarding renewable energy targets, like the European Union's target of 42.5% of energy from renewable sources by 2030.
 Likewise, the United States and China, which are the largest consumers of energy globally, have also invested massively in clean energy infrastructure, especially in capacities for solar and wind energy.